brylie/degrees-of-open/open-and-participatory/governance.md

 ## Independence

 It is important that stakeholds are free to work independently from the main group.
+They can form working groups relevant to their needs or expertise.
+If desired, stakeholder groups can work completely intependently of the primary organization, forming their own initiative.

 ## Federation